Nebuchadnezzar-I/school_wms/docs/journal.md

 - Finished HTMX book and now I read POSIX perf book
 - Iam reading NGNIX book bcs it allows me to support HTTP 1.1 while shipping HTTP3

+- So I found out that I need disposables, vehicles and rental items
+- I ditched main flow but kept item -> type -> booking

+- So after consulting with ChatGPT 5.0 Thinking I got thinking about designing db in a way that would remove need for warehouse manegement and would be self managing via this scheduler.

+- AI proposed starting with scheduler core, which is equation.
+I need to find out what I need for that equation and wrap my data against it - I will start with what I want, not what I need.
+This sound pretty cool, I need to do more research on this.